aaronphilips/sparsematrix-ruby/README.md

 ###What is a good data representation for a sparse matrix?
 -Methods that could be used to represent the data is compressed sparse row (CSR) and compressed sparse columns (CSC) <br>

+###Assume that you have a customer for your sparse matrix package.
+The customer states that their primary requirements as: for a N x N matrix with m non-zero entries
+	###Storage should be ~O(km), where k << N and m is any arbitrary type defined 	in your design.
+	###Adding the m+1 value into the matrix should have an execution time of ~O(p) 	where the execution time of all method calls in standard Ruby container classes 	is considered to have a unit value and p << m ideally p = 1.
+In this scenario, 	what is a good data representation for a sparse matrix?
+-A good data representation might be to use CSR or CSC, but keep a record of the dimension of the matrix, that way, it would not lose any information on the matrix

+###What exceptions can occur during the processing of sparse matrices?
+And how should the system handle them?
+- a sparse matrix could potentially break the definition of a sparse matrix after operations such as addition or subtraction.
+The post conidtion of the operation will detect that the conditions for a sparse matrix has been broken.
+It will then return the result as a matrix class instead of a sparse matrix class.
+If the object that is being assigned the result is a sparse matrix it will then check its invariants to determine if they have been broken or not.
+If they are broken, the invariant method of the sparse matrix will then throw an error indicating that the invariants have been broken.

+###What are the important quality characteristics of a sparse matrix package?
+Reusability?
+Efficiency?
+Efficiency of what?
+-